Simon & Garfunkel: 1964–1965: Simon in England; Garfunkel in college

 Wednesday Morning, 3 A.M. sold only 3,000 copies on release.
 Simon moved to England, where he toured small folk clubs and befriended folk artists such as Bert Jansch, Martin Carthy, Al Stewart, and Sandy Denny.
 He also met Kathy Chitty, who became the object of his affection and is the Kathy in "Kathy's Song" and "America".

-A small music publishing company, Lorna Music, licensed "Carlos Dominguez", a single Simon had recorded two years prior as Paul Kane, for a cover by Val Doonican that sold well.
+A small music publishing company, Lorna Music, licensed "Carlos Dominguez", a single Simon had recorded two years prior as Paul Kane, for a new recording by Val Doonican that sold well.
 Simon visited Lorna to thank them, and the meeting resulted in a publishing and recording contract.
 He signed to the Oriole label and released "He Was My Brother" as a single.
 Simon invited Garfunkel to stay for the summer of 1964.

 Near the end of the season, Garfunkel returned to Columbia for class.
 Simon also returned to the US, and resumed his studies at Brooklyn Law School for one semester, partially at his parents' insistence.
 He returned to England in January 1965, now certain that music was his calling.
 In the meantime, his landlady, Judith Piepe, had compiled a tape from his work at Lorna and sent it to the BBC in hopes they would play it.
 The demos aired on the Five to Ten morning show, and were instantly successful.
 Oriole had folded into CBS by that point, and hoped to record a new Simon album.

 Simon recorded his first solo album, The Paul Simon Songbook, in June 1965, featuring future Simon & Garfunkel staples including "I Am a Rock" and "April Come She Will".
 CBS flew Wilson over to produce the record, and he stayed at Simon's flat.
 The album was released in August; although sales were poor, Simon felt content with his future in England.
-Garfunkel graduated in 1965, returning to Columbia University to do a master's degree in mathematics.
+Garfunkel graduated in 1965, returning to Columbia University to pursue a master's degree in mathematics.